What does a Federal Criminal Investigator do?

 Investigators must examine crime scenes and record evidence.
 One of the responsibilities of a federal criminal investigator is to compare fingerprints found at the scene with fingerprints stored in a national database.
 The agent must determine whether the alleged criminal is linked to any other crimes that have already been recorded in the system.

 A federal criminal investigator may be required to testify in court about activities observed while working undercover.
-The agent may be asked questions about the alleged incident attorneys and the judge.
+The agent may be asked questions about the alleged incident by attorneys and the judge.
 The judge may also request that the investigator identify specific exhibits so that they can be entered into evidence.

-Kidnapping and missing person cases are also investigated federal criminal investigators.
+Kidnapping and missing person cases are also investigated by federal criminal investigators.
 When someone goes missing, a Federal Bureau of Investigation (FBI) agent assists local law enforcement in organizing search parties and gathering information about what happened.
 If the person has been kidnapped, the agent will try to track down the kidnapper and interview the victim’s family and friends.
 To free the hostage, the federal agent may have to negotiate with the kidnappers and set up a meeting.

 A degree in criminal justice or a related field is required to work as a federal criminal investigator.
 Some agents have additional forensic science and criminal profiling training.
 Most departments also prefer to hire federal criminal investigators with extensive law enforcement experience.